mounikaperi/java-spring-projects/README.md

        	- Likewise, a thread that is interrupted by another thread will exit TIMED_WATHCING and go straight into RUNNABLE.
 	- Some thread methods such as wait(), notify() and join().
 You should avoid them and use the CONCURRENCY APIs as much as possible.

+ Polling with Sleep:

+ 	Even though multithreaded programming allows you to execute multiple tasks at the same time, one thread often needs to wait for the results of another thread to proceed.
+One solution is to use polling.
+  	Polling is the process of intermittently checking data at some fixed interval.
+   	Let's say you have a thread that modifies a shared static ounter value and your main() thread is waiting for the thread to reach 1 million

+    			public class CheckResults {
+       				private static int counter = 0;
+	   			public static void main(String[] args) {
+       					new Thread(() -> {
+						for(int i=0; i<1_000_000; i++) counter++;
+      					}).start();
+	   				while (counter <1_000_000) {
+						System.out.println("Not reached yet");
+      					}
+	   				System.out.println("Reached: " + counter);
+				} }
+    	Using while loop to check for data without some kind of delay is considered a bad coding practice as it ties up CPU resources for no reason.
+We can improve this result by using the Thread.sleep() method to implement polling and sleep for 1000 milliseconds.

+	While polling does prevent the CPU from being overwhelmed with a potentially infinite loop, it does not guarantee when the loop will terminate.
+For example, the separate thread could be loosing CPU time to a higher priority process resulting in multple executions of the while() loop before it finishes.
+ 	Another issue to be concerned about is the shared counter variable.
+What if one thread is reading the counter variable while another thread is writing it?
+The thread reading the shared variable may end up with an invalid or unexpected value.

+Interrupting a Thread:

+	- While our previous solution prevented the CPU from waiting endlessly on a while() loop, it did come at the cost of inserting a one-second delays into our program
+ 	- If the task takes 2.1 seconds to run, the program will use the full 3 seconds, wasting 0.9 seconds.
+  	- One way to improve the program is to allow the thread to interrupt the main() thread when it's done
+   	- The improved version includes both sleep() to avoid tying up the CPI and interrupt() so the thread's work ends without delaying the program.
+    	- As before, our main() thread's state alternates between TIMED_WAITING and RUNNABLE.
+     	- Calling interrupt() on a thread in the TIMED_WAITIING or WAITING state causes the main() thread to become RUNNABLE again, triggering an InterruptedException.
+The thread may also move to a BLOCKED state if it needs to reacquire when it wakes up.
+      	- Calling interrupt() on a thread already in RUNNABLE state doesn't change the state.
+       	- In fact, it only changes the behavior if the thread is periodically checking the Thread.isInterrupted() value state.

+ Creating Threads with the Concurrency API:

+ 	- Java includes the java.util.concurrenct package which we refer to as the Concurrency API to handle the complicated work of managing threads for you.
+The Concurrency API includes the ExecutorService interface which defines services that create and manage threads.
+  	- You first obtain an instance of an ExecutorService interface and then you can send the service tasks to be processed.
+   	- The framework includes numerous useful features such as thread pooling and scheduling.
+    	- It is recommended that you use this framework anytime you need to create and execute a separate task even if you need only a single thread.
+     	- When writing multithreaded programs in practice, it is often better to use the Concurrency API for some other multithreaded SDK rather than work with Thread objects directly.
+The libraries are much more robust, and it is easier to handle complex interactions.

+Introducing the Single Thread Executor:

+	- Since ExecutorService is an interface, how do you obtain an instance of it?
+The ConcurrencyAPI includes the Executors factory class that can be used to create instances of the ExecutorService object.
+ 	Let's rewrite our earlier example with the two Runnable instances to using an ExecutorService:

+    		ExecutorService service = Executors.newSingleThreadExecutor();
+      		try {
+			System.out.println("begin");
+   			service.execute(printInventory);
+      			service.execute(printRecords);
+	 		service.execute(printInventory);
+    		} finally {
+      			service.shutdown();
+	 	}
+   	In this example, we are using the newSingleThreadExecutor() method to create the service.
+    	Unlike our earlier example, in which we had four threads one main() and three new threads, we have only two threads here one main() and one new thread.
+This means that the output will still be unpredictable will have less variation than before.

+     	With single-thread executor, tasks are guaranteed to be executed sequentially.

+Shutting down a Thread Executor:

+	- Once you have finished using a thread executor, it is important that you call the shutdown() method.
+ 	- A thread executor creates a non daemon thread on the first task that is executed, so failing to call shutdown() will result in your application never terminating.
+  	- The shutdown process for a thread executor will continue to execute any previously submitted tasks.
+   	- During this time, calling the isShutDown() will return true, while isTerminated() will return false.
+    	- If a new task is submitted to the thread executor while it is shutting won, a RejectedExecutionException will be trown.
+     	- Once all active tasks have been completed, isShutDown() and isTerminated() will both return true.

+      	ExecutorService Lifecycle:

+       		New Executor Service
+	 		|
+    		      ACTIVE -------shutdown()----> SHUTTING DOWN --------All Tasks Finished---> Shutdown Accepts new tasks		Rejects new tasks				Rejects new tasks Executes tasks			Executes tasks					No tasks running isShutDown() - false		isShutDown() - true				isShutDown() - true isTerminated()-false		isTerminated() - false				isTerminated()- true

+    	- shutdown() does not stop any tasks that have already been submitted to the thread executor.
+     	- What if you want to cancel all running and upcoming tasks ?
+The ExecutorService provides a method called shutDownNow() which attempts to stop all running tasks and discard any that have not been started yet.
+It is not guaranteed to succeed because it is possible to create a thread that will never terminate, so any attempt to interrupt it may be ignored.
+	- Resources such as thread executors should be properly closed to prevent memory leaks.
+ 	- Unfortunately, the ExecutorService interface does not extend the AutoCloseable interface, so you cannot use try-with-resources statement.
+You can still use a finally block as we do throughout.
+  	- While you are not required to use a finally block it is considered a good practice to do so.

+Submitting Tasks:

+	- You can submit tasks to an ExecutorService instance multiple ways.
+The first method we presented, execute() is inherited from the Executor interface which the ExecutorService interface extends.
+ 	- The execute() method takes a Runnable instance and completes the task asynchronously.
+  	- Because the return type of the method is void, ir does not tell us anything about the result of the task.
+   	- It is considered a fire and forget method as once it is submitted the results are not dieectly available to calling thread.
+    	- Fortunately, the writers of Java added submit() methods to the ExecutorService interface which like execute() can be used to complete tasks asynchronously.
+     	- Unlike execute() though submit() returns a Future instance that can be used to determine whether the task is complete.
+      	- It can also be used to return a generic result object after the task has been completed.
+       	- The below table shows five methods including execute() and two submit() methods.
+	- In practice, using the submit() method is quite similar to using the execute() methood except that the submit() method returns a Future instance that can be used to determine whether the task has completed execution

+ExecutorService methods:

+	Method name								Description

+ 	void execute(Runnable command)		Executes Runnable task at some point in future Future<?> submit(Runnable task)		Executes Runnable task at some point in future and returns Future representing task
+   	<T> Future<T> submit(Callable<T> task)	Executes Callable Task at some point in future and returns Future representing 							pending results of task
+    	<T> List<Future<T>> invokeAll(		Executes given tasks and waits for all tasks to complete.
+Returns List of Future
+     	Collection<? extends 			instances in same order in which they were in original collection.
+      	Callable<T>> tasks)
+       	<T> T invokeAny(			Executes given tasks and waits for at least one to complete
+	Collection<? extends
+ 	Callable<T>> tasks)